OUTLINE OF 18TH CENTURY ASTRONOMY

 1755 - Kant proposes 'Oort cloud' for comet origin

-1756 - Canton discovers first disruptions in Earth magnetic field
+1756 - Cantor discovers first disruptions in geomagnetic field

 1756 - Lomonosov argues for wave nature of light